Industrial Engineering Career: Skills, Eligibility, Options, Scope, Jobs, Challenges

 • Industrial designer: Industrial designers create the appearance and function of products, such as consumer electronics, furniture, and appliances.

-• Human factors engineer: Human factors engineers design products and systems to be safe and easy to use for people of all abilities.
+• Human factors engineer: Human factors engineers design products and systems that are safe and easy to use for people of all abilities.

 • Environmental engineer: Environmental engineers work to protect the environment and public health by designing systems and processes that minimize waste and pollution.